conradwt/flix-elixir/README.md

 # Flix

-The purpose of this project is to implement an application where fans can comment on and rate movies.
-Also, the running application can be found [here](https://www.example.com).
+The purpose of this project is to develop an application that allows fans to comment on and rate movies.

 ## Getting Started